-Section F - Business Component Info
+Section G - Business Component Info

-- Additional detail on form about the company and business components - 50(e)-(h) are drop down details and list provided by IRS - 51-54 break out the wage QREs into direct, supervision, and support - This is often seen in audit
+- Additional detail on form about the company and business components - 49(d) and (e) are drop down details and list provided by IRS - Business components are to be sorted in decreasing order and the top 50 or BCs representing 80% of total QREs reported.
+Remainder of BCs are reported in aggregate.